This article was originally published on the Satriun Group blog.

 - 5. IFRS 16 solution adaptation

 There are many plug-and-play IFRS 16 solutions available in the market.
+At Randstad Group, we use the Tagetik IFRS 16 Starter Kit.
 Despite the solutions already containing a lot of content on lease accounting calculations, there are, of course, a number of things still to be implemented, including your own entities and accounts.
 Then there are the required workflows and segregation of duties, as well as the data validation controls to be applied.
 In addition, you need to think about how you would feed the lease contracts into the solution: through an automated data integration, through flat file uploads, or simply through manual data entry?

 - 6. Accounting ledger update